Academic Catalog

 The St. Catherine University writing requirement is designed to facilitate students’ continued engagement with intentional writing instruction and feedback across the curriculum, in both the CORE and programs of study.
 Students will learn to write for different audiences and purposes, in different forms, and in ways that respond to disciplinary expectations and conventions.

-In collaboration with classroom writing work, the O'Neill Center for Academic Development provides writing support to students at all levels and at all stages of writing.
+In collaboration with classroom writing work, the Tutoring and Learning Center provides writing support to students at all levels and at all stages of writing.

 Baccalaureate Writing Requirement